johansenja/telly/README.md

   application level
 - Check that ActiveRecord uniqueness validations have a corresponding index in the DB (performance)

+##### Stretch:

+- Check that properties mentioned in ActiveRecord's DSL correspond to DB columns in the model's table

 ## Usage

 Install the gem and then that's it!
 Configure your `.rubocop.yml` to enable/disable whichever rules